 Tips for visiting London with kids

-- If you are visiting London with your family it is essential to book accommodation early as there is aways a huge demand for the best family friendly London accommodation.
+- If you are visiting London with your family it is essential to book accommodation early as there is always a huge demand for the best family-friendly London accommodation.
 When is the best time of year to visit London and the UK?

 - Wondering which is the best area of London to stay in when travelling with kids?
 Make sure your hotel is near a tube and really all locations are fine.
 My favourite area is South Kensington which is close to many of London’s famous museums!

-- Best restaurants for kids in London include Sticky Fingers, Giraffe, Wagamama, Spaghetti House, Wahaca and the Rainforest Cafe.
+- Best restaurants for kids in London include Giraffe, Wagamama, Spaghetti House, Wahaca and the Rainforest Cafe.